SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

     1. Diagnostic Settings blade will show all your existing settings if any already exist.
 Click **Edit Setting** if you want to change your existing settings, or click **Add diagnostic setting** to add a new one.
     1. Select the **Stream to an event hub box** checkbox.
     1. Select an Azure subscription.
-    1. **Event bub namespace.** If you have chosen Method 1 (Azure Event Hubs Source) for collecting logs, select the **EventHubNamespace** created manually, or else if you have chosen Method 2 (Collect logs from Azure monitor using Azure functions), then select `SumoAzureLogsNamespace<UniqueSuffix>` namespace created by the ARM template.
+    1. **Event hub namespace.** If you have chosen Method 1 (Azure Event Hubs Source) for collecting logs, select the **EventHubNamespace** created manually, or else if you have chosen Method 2 (Collect logs from Azure monitor using Azure functions), then select `SumoAzureLogsNamespace<UniqueSuffix>` namespace created by the ARM template.
     1. **Event hub name (optional).** If you have chosen Method 1 (Azure Event Hub Source) for collecting logs, select the event hub name, which you created manually, or if you have chosen Method 2 (Collect logs from Azure monitor using Azure functions), then select **insights-operational-logs**.
     1. Select **RootManageSharedAccessKey** from **Select Event hub policy name** dropdown.
     1. Select the checkbox for log types under **Categories** which you want to ingest.<br/> <img src={useBaseUrl('img/integrations/microsoft-azure/diagnostic-setting-web-apps.png')} style={{border: '1px solid gray'}} alt="diagnostic-setting-web-apps" width="800"/>